ftc13100/PowerPlay-2023/README.md

-## 47 Beavers Power Play 2023 Season Code Repository
+## 47 Beavers - Power Play 2023
+Fork of the FTC SDK Version 8.0 for FTC Team 13100 - 47 Beavers